JamalLyons/ferros/README.md

 ## 🚀 Quick Start

-> **Coming Soon!** Ferros is currently in early development.
-Check back soon for installation instructions.
+> **Note:** Ferros is currently in early development.
+Installation and usage instructions will be available in future releases.

 Once available, you'll be able to: